meharaz15-12407/meharaz2020/README.md

 Skills: PHP / LARAVEL / MYSQLI / PYTHON / REACT / JS / HTML / CSS

-- 🔭 I’m currently working on Student
+- 🔭 I’m currently working as a Student
 - 🌱 I’m currently learning Data Science
-- 👯 I’m looking to collaborate on Github And Linkedin
+- 👱‍ I’m looking to collaborate on Github And Linkedin
 - 💬 Ask me about For any Developing Problem...
 - 📫 How to reach me: o5ronymeharaz@gmail.com